-After visiting a number of vineyards we have become increasingly aware of the differences in the way the vines look, the way they are planted and the various treatments that are applied to solve the problems that the seasons bring (such as plagues, fungi, too much or too little rain, too hot or too cold…).
-It has become more and more apparent that wine growers are concerned with the environment and it's effect on the final product they are offering.
+After visiting several vineyards we have become increasingly aware of the differences in the way the vines look, the way they are planted, and the various treatments that are applied to solve the problems that the seasons bring (such as plagues, fungi, too much or too little rain, too hot or too cold…).
+It has become more and more apparent that wine growers are concerned with the environment and its effect on the final product they are offering.
 At the end of the day, the purer the work in the field, the more refined the final product.

 Here is where it can get confusing for the general consumer as wines are then labelled with the words 'Organic', 'Natural', 'Biodynamic', 'Integrated winemaking', 'Traditional method'…

 All of these relate to different levels of care and are based on the winemaker's acceptance of chemical treatments in the field.

 We visited two distinctive bodegas recently, each using very different methods of wine growing: